briannemcgrath/Principles-of-Data-Analytics/README.md

 ## Analysis:
 - Examine the content of the dataset.
-- Analysis to gain insights into th relationships between different variables.
+- Analysis to gain insights into the relationships between different variables.
-- Visualisation including scatter plots and histograms.
+- Visualisation including bar charts, scatter plots and histograms.
 - Interpretation of findings.

 ## Conclusion: